 Utility companies can apply mechanical seals to bear witness to any attempt to tamper with the equipment.
-The inter-connecting cable between logger and meter can also be monitored electronically for any disconnection attempt (if the meter is compatible).
+However, some loggers also have a facility of providing detection of a customer tamper attempt.
+Here, the inter-connecting cable between logger and meter is monitored electronically for any disconnection attempt (if the meter is compatible).

-For loggers that support this facility, it is possible to re-purpose a Status Input to use for tamper-detection.
-The tamper input detects an electrical path exists when attached to the meter.
-If the cable is unplugged the path no longer exists and a tamper attempt is detected.
-(Note that this feature is available using a uni-directional flow channel and is used at the expense of disabling the availability of a second flow channel).
+For loggers that support this facility, it is possible to use (re-purpose) a Flow (Pulse) Input to implement the tamper-detection.
+The pulse (tamper) input detects an electrical path (loop) is present when it is attached to the meter.
+If the cable is unplugged from the meter, the path no longer exists, and a tamper alarm can be indicated to the server.

+Note: A single cable should include the meter pulse signals and the tamper detection signal, with both sharing the same connectors.
+For loggers that are supplied with 2 pulse inputs per connector, the consequence is that the tamper detection feature is only available using a uni-directional flow channel (and is used at the expense of disabling the availability of the second flow channel within the interface).